maeriyn/MGMT2470/README.md

 1. Install the Vercel CLI (`npm i -g vercel`) and log in with `vercel login`.
 2. From the repo root run `vercel` once to create/link a project.
 The CLI will pick up `vercel.json`, install `frontend` deps, and build the Vite app.
+3. A workspace-level `package.json` proxies `npm run build` to `frontend`, so Vercel just runs `npm install && npm run build` at the repo root (same as you can do locally to reproduce CI).
-3. The Python function (`api/index.py`) reuses `backend.main:app` via `mangum`.
+4. The Python function (`api/index.py`) reuses `backend.main:app` via `mangum`.
 All data files under `data/terms/**` are bundled so term versions are available at runtime.
-4. Frontend API calls default to the same origin.
+5. Frontend API calls default to the same origin.
 For local dev continue exporting `VITE_API_BASE=http://localhost:8000` (or add it to `.env`), but no environment variable is needed on Vercel.
-5. Use `vercel --prod` when you are ready for production.
+6. Use `vercel --prod` when you are ready for production.
 You can run `vercel dev` locally to exercise the exact serverless/runtime behavior before deploying.